FranciscoJoseBonet/Python-Projects-Showcase/firsts_aproaches_training/Readme_perceptron_training.txt

-This is the first training of one Percetron that i've done, i hope it result useful, here you can see all the adjustment it takes (only with 2 epochs)
+This is the first training of one Percetron i've done, i hope it result useful, here you can see all the adjustment it takes (only with 2 epochs)

 ============================================================
                  Perceptron Training Overview